stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

-Having to manually pass a proof of being non-empty to `head1` makes this function unnecessarily cumbersome to use.
+Having to manually pass a proof of being non-empty to `head1` makes this function unnecessarily cumbersome to use at compile time.
 Idris allows us to define implicit function arguments, the values of which it tries to assemble on its own by means of a technique called *proof search*.
 This is not to be confused with type inference, which means inferring values or types from the surrounding context.
 It's best to look at some examples to explain the difference.